georgeadamson/facade-script/readme.md

 Perfect for the [Mindful-loading pattern](https://uxdesign.cc/boost-page-speed-with-mindful-loading-28905edac84d) or [Import on interaction pattern](https://addyosmani.com/blog/import-on-interaction/)

-Loading can be triggered by:
+Loading can be triggered when you:

-- Scrolling (lazyload is the default)
+- Scroll this element into view (lazyload is the default)
-- Click (such as you own Play button)
+- Click it (for example your own Play button)

 ## Step 1